fahrultech/EmployeePayslip/readme.md

 ## Stack
 - Node.js
 ## Problem Solving Steps
+- This project use 2017-2018 tax rates table.
-- Make json file contain the 2017-2018 tax rate and will act as database
+- Make json file contain the 2017-2018 tax rate and will act as database.
-- The Json Format contain array of items as Below
+- The Json Format contain array of items as Below.
 ```
 [
     {